tomcam/vuepress.github.io/config-title.md

 ![Screen shot of home page with title from config.js](./assets/img/config-title.png)

-## What the title does
+## What the site title does

-The title is added to all pages and, in the default theme, is added to the navbar.
+The site title is added to all pages and, in the default theme, is added to the navbar.

+#### Reference

 See the VuePress [title](https://vuepress.vuejs.org/config/#title) documenation.

-## Adding title adds search to every page
+## Adding site title adds search to every page

 A new header appears on every page, consisting of a hamburger menu to the left, the title "Dim Sum!", and retractable search feature.